 The next time we’re back, I’d love to do another of the cruises that are offered: maybe the longer tour, an ice cream tour, a sunset party tour, or a brunch tour.

-Harbor Lake Shores
+Harbor Shores on Lake Geneva

 While Lake Geneva is definitely close enough to Milwaukee to day-trip very easily (about a 45-minute drive), I wanted the full overnight experience for Chad’s birthday, especially given that there are so many places to grab drinks.

 We learned pretty quickly that where you stay is critical in Lake Geneva, as access to the water and downtown are priorities to maximize your visit.
-Thankfully, Chad and I lucked out in all aspects; we found a scenic, lakefront refuge at Harbor Shores at Lake Geneva.
+Thankfully, Chad and I lucked out in all aspects; we found a scenic, lakefront refuge at Harbor Shores on Lake Geneva.

 If the two-minute walk to the bustling downtown, prime-time parking, or the easy access to the waves of the water weren’t enough of a sell, our stunning balcony view of Lake Geneva was it.
 I could barely tear my eyes away from the panoramic views (especially during an expansive sunset reflected over the lake) for long enough to enjoy our spacious room and scan the list of activities offered by the resort.